iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 [PEND]  1000                    HJdkZkn6MKda9fNuXFQZ8Dzdzu1wvuSUQp8QX1AMH4wn    MyUniqueToken
 ```

 To create `myUniqueToken`, the wallet has tagged 1000 IOTA tokens with the color `HJdkZkn6MKda9fNuXFQZ8Dzdzu1wvuSUQp8QX1AMH4wn`.
-The IOTA balance has decreased, but we have received assets in return for the used IOTAs.
+The IOTA balance has decreased, but you have received assets in return for the used IOTAs.
 The created asset tokens behave exactly like other IOTA tokens, they can be transferred without fees to any address.

 ### Fetching Information of a Digital Asset

-In the [previous example](#creating-digital-assets), we have created a digital asset called `MyUniqueToken`.
-The wallet knows it's name, symbol and initial supply as we provided this input while creating it.
-The network however does not store this information, it only knows its unique identifier, the assetID (or color).
+In the [previous example](#creating-digital-assets), you have created a digital asset called `MyUniqueToken`.
+The wallet knows its name, symbol and initial supply as you provided these inputs while creating it.
+The network however, does not store this information, it only knows its unique identifier, the assetID (or color).

 To help others discover an asset's  attributes, when you create an asset the `cli-wallet` will automatically send this information to a metadata registry service.